Date: May 10, 2018

-Description: According to a Federal Reserve Board Report, 87% of Americans use a mobile phone.
-Of those with a bank account, 43% of mobile users have used mobile banking in the previous year.
+Description: According to a Federal Reserve Board Report, 87% of Americans utilize a mobile phone.
+Of those with a bank account, 43% of mobile users have utilized mobile banking in the previous year.
 Within mobile banking, 58% move money between accounts, 48% deposit checks, and 47% conduct Bill Pay.
-The Report also sees the growth of mobile banking and payment solutions continuing to rise.
-Apple Pay, Android Pay, and Samsung Pay have taken on more transactions, with 33% of mobile users saying they have conducted an in-store purchase with their device.
+They also see the growth of mobile banking and payment solutions continuing to rise.
+Apple Pay, Android Pay, and Samsung Pay taking on more transactions, with 33% of mobile users saying they have conducted an in-store purchase with their device.

 For financial institutions, the strategic value of mobile financial services must be balanced with appropriate risk management.
 This needs to occur during the strategic planning stages, product selection, and ongoing monitoring of existing solutions.
 In 2016, the FFIEC released Appendix E: Mobile Financial Services in an update to the Retail Payments Booklet.
 It brings clear risk identification, measurement, and management expectations to financial institutions.
 We will discuss the expectations within the FFIEC Retail Payments Booklet.